Task: Create a formal, argumentative paper that

 • use of domain-specific

-vocabulary may at times be inappropriate for the audience and purpose
+vocabulary may at times be inappropriate for the audience

-The response demonstrates a partial command of conventions:
+The response demonstrates a partial command of

 • frequent errors in usage